Where Does Matcha Come From? Japan vs Global Origins

 China

-A handful of Chinese gardens are rapidly improving their techniques, but at present they remain the exception.
-Traceability and honest labelling are essential when evaluating Chinese “matcha”.
+A few gardens are improving fast, but remain the exception.
+Traceability and honest labeling are essential.

 South Korea